Legend18N/resources/pdf_anlayze/tools.md

 ## 1- pdfid.
-helpfull tools give status about the file and all the objects inside the pdf file there is opetion for disarm the file
+helpfull tools give status about the file and all the objects inside the pdf file

+there is option for disarm the file
 #### installation
       sudo apt install pdfid

 ## 2- pdf-parser.
-very powerfulll tools give you a view of all the object conent installed by defult in kali
+very powerfulll tools give you a view of all the object conent

+installed by defult in kali

 ## 3- pdfextracted